Wuling Hongguang S1: Indonesia

 In Indonesia, the Hongguang S1 is sold by SGMW Indonesia as the Wuling Confero, where it was launched to the public on 2 August 2017.
 Two variants were launched; Confero that based on the pre-2016 Chinese market Hongguang S1 and Confero S that based on the Hongguang S1 Exclusive.
 The Confero has gray coloured interior while Confero S has more luxurious dual tone beige-black coloured interior.

 A commercial van variant based on Confero with 1.2-litre petrol engine called Wuling Formo, which is available in panel/blind van and 8-seater passenger van/wagon ("minibus"), was launched on 7 November 2018.
 It has gray or brown coloured interior option.

 The name "Confero" is derived from Latin word for "togetherness", while "Formo" means "to form" in the same language.

 A new variant called Confero S ACT (Automatic Clutch Transmission) with Schaeffler-developed 6-speed semi-automatic transmission was introduced on 22 April 2019.
 Minor changes also appeared for all Confero S variants, such as brand new black coloured interior, day/night view center mirror, driver seat high adjuster, emergency stop signal and electric retract mirrors, also the deletion of rear fog lights and HDMI port.

 The Confero S received another changes on 10 March 2021.
 The changes including new sporty front-end design and also the deletion of engine cover (except for ACT trim), headlamps leveling, analog clock (except for L and ACT trims), third row USB port and variable valve timing (except for ACT trim).
 Facelifted Confero with Formo's front grille and smoked headlights was announced on 3 June 2021.
 On 22 October 2021, passenger variant of Formo also received the same facelift treatment as Confero.
 This model is renamed to Formo S and also available as 5-seater variant.

 In January 2023, the model gained a pickup body style called the Wuling Formo Max.
 It is powered by the 1.5-litre engine from the Confero.

+Overseas markets

+The Wuling Confero S in facelifted form has been launched in Brunei on 7 June 2024.
+Imported from Indonesia, it is offered only in C Lux with 8-seater variant and 1.5-litre petrol engine mated to a 5-speed manual transmission.